 What Does MIPS Mean in Healthcare?

 In the context of healthcare, MIPS stands for Merit-based Incentive Payment System.
 But what exactly is the meaning of MIPS?
-The MIPS program is one of two participation tracks within the CMS’ Quality Payment Program (QPP).
+The Merit-Based Incentive Payment System (MIPS) is program is one of two participation tracks within the CMS’ Quality Payment Program (QPP) that determines Medicare payment adjustments.

 In a nutshell, the QPP seeks to simultaneously reduce the cost and improve the quality of care delivered in the United States.
 Broadly speaking, it achieves this by incentivizing best practices and penalizing wasteful or redundant actions.The second QPP program is known as Alternative Payment Models, or APMs.